mavvos/SpotifyGlobal/README.md

 <ol>
   <li><b>If Spotify is minimized it will continue to appear when you press a hotkey</b>.
 To fix this don't minimize Spotify, let the window open/maximized and click away to your other programs.</li>
   <li>SpotifyGlobal doesn't seem to work when Spotify is "closed" to the system tray.</li>
+  <li>SpotifyGlobal might not work if you have any other executable that has 'Spotify' in their name (for example, the github page for this project open in your browser), make sure Spotify is the only program using the Spotify name.</li>
   <li>If you spam press hotkeys, you may get stuck in a loop where the commands keep repeating, to fix this close everything and restart  applications.</li>
-  <li>Some hotkey combinations have more trouble than others when it comes to being registered, this is a common problem with the <i>keyboard</i> library.</li>
+  <li>Some keys and hotkey combinations have more trouble than others when it comes to being registered, this is a common problem with the <i>keyboard</i> library.</li>
-  <li>This software works only on Windows, because of the dependencies on modules pywinauto and pywin32.</li>
+  <li>This software <i>should</i> work only on Windows, because of the dependencies on modules pywinauto and pywin32.</li>
 </ol>